Skip to content

 • Yellow: A change is normally not possible, but can be made possible in exceptional cases.

 Good to know: Under the new regulations, residence permits apply to any qualified employment.
 Qualified means that a minimum of two years of vocational training is required.
 Additionally, this training must be recognised in Germany.
 The salary must also be sufficiently high.
-There no longer needs to be a formal connection between the training and the employment, meaning you can also pursue other qualified work.
+This means that you must be able to support yourself.
+Your income must therefore be high enough that you are not entitled to social benefits under the German Social Code Book II (SGBII).
+In addition, there no longer needs to be a formal connection between the training and the employment, meaning you can also pursue qualified work which does not correspond to your degree.

-Also, keep in mind: If you had contact with the employer for the job before you arrived in Germany, you will be told that you should have applied for a corresponding visa before arrival.
+Please also note: If you have already been in contact with an employer for the position before you arrive in Germany, you will probably be told that you should have applied for a visa before your arrival.

-Good to know: If you are on a short stay without a visa, you can, under certain conditions, receive a so-called "Fiktionsbescheinigung" from the Immigration Office.
-That is a temporary residence permit, valid until a decision is made on your application.
-However, this only applies if you are a citizen of Australia, Israel, Japan, Canada, New Zealand, South Korea, the United Kingdom or the USA - and if you are therefore not obliged to complete the visa process.
+Good to know: In the case of a visa-free short stay, you can receive a ‘fictitious certificate’ from the immigration office under certain conditions.
+This means that you will receive a temporary residence permit until a decision has been made on your application.
+However, this only applies if you are a citizen of Australia, Israel, Japan, Canada, New Zealand, South Korea, the United Kingdom or the USA - and if you are therefore not obliged to complete the visa procedure.

 Yes, that is possible– and it is known as the “simplified change of purpose”.
 This means that you can change your training place if you inform the relevant Immigration Office and they agree.
 Please note, however, that special regulations may apply to certain specific training courses, e.g. training to become a speciality chef (Section 19 c Paragraph 1 of the Residence Act).
 You can find more information about training in our chapter “Visa for Vocational training”.